 Agriculture involves the cultivation of land to produce food, an arrangement inherently primed for power disparities.
 Indeed, over thousands of years and across civilizations, agriculture has reflected, enabled, and leveraged power hierarchies1,2.
 It follows that the interpersonal and institutional relationships upon which modern agricultural research is built continues to mirror those artifacts, with profound ethical and social consequences.
 This is not unique to agricultural research; global recognition of the need to intentionally examine how power interacts with science has spurred the creation of new academic fields, particularly relating to data generation and use3–6.
 While social scientists have long recognized these interactions7, biophysical scientists are increasingly being asked to consider the context of their work.
 There have been calls for and attempts to codify reflexivity in the fields of food studies and agroecology8–10, reflecting both fields’ inclusion of the human experience in their scope11,12.
 However, carving out space for reflexivity remains a formidable task for those in the technical fields falling under the umbrella of agricultural science.
 The recently developed Data Feminism framework13 is particularly well-suited to support agricultural researchers in interrogating their research context.
 The framework is rooted in empirical studies of power (the reader is directed to D’Ignazio and Klein 2020 for discussion of these studies) and while the term Data Feminism may invoke an assumption of gender focus, Data Feminism emphasizes intersectionality, or the need to study multiple dimensions of power14.
 Because it is action-oriented and domain-agnostic, D’Ignazio and Klein’s (2020) work has been highly cited in numerous disciplinary contexts.
 To our knowledge, it has had limited interpretation in the context of agriculture, though a recent study evaluated the National Agricultural Statistics Service (NASS) agency of the United States Department of Agriculture (USDA) on their data reporting practices through the lens of Data Feminism15.

-We posit that explicit application of the Data Feminism framework would positively contribute to research creativity, stakeholder participation, and agricultural sustainability overall.
+We posit that explicit application of the Data Feminism framework positively contributes to research creativity, stakeholder participation, and agricultural sustainability overall.
 To support this thesis, we discuss the application of three select Data Feminism themes (power awareness, reciprocity, and framing) in the research process, with accompanying reflections, activities and outcomes (Table 1).
 We chose these three themes due to their broad implications and ability to be addressed in the typical agricultural research context.

 Table 1.
 Summary of paper structure